Hankintailmoitukset/hilma-api/migrations/eForms_SDK_1_7_to_1_10.md

 #### Contact point
-- When setting the address for the contact point all address fields are required, leaving the address empty is allowed
+- When "Add contact point address" is checked, all address fields are required

 #### Place of performance
 - In Hilma UI BT-727 "place performance services other" -field empty selection has a help text "Specific place of performance" to guide the user on what it means to leave that field empty